kksriram/kubernetes-community/contributors/design-proposals/vault-based-kms-provider.md

 Note :  key name does not need to be changed if key is rotated in Vault, the rotated key is identified by key version which is prefix to ciphertext.

-New key can be added in the list.
+A new key can be added in the list.
 Encryption will be done using the first key in the list.
 Decryption can happen using any of the keys in the list based on the prefix to the encrypted DEK stored in etcd

 #### Authentication Configuration
 ##### Vault Server Authentication